Achal-1606/ActivityAnalysis/README.md

 1. Extract features from each frame with a ConvNet and pass the sequence to an MLP
 1. Use a 3D convolutional network (has two versions of 3d conv to choose from)

-We are currently trying to do the recognition using the Method 2 from the methods mentioned above
+We are currently trying to do the recognition using the Method #2 & #4 from the methods mentioned above.
+However we are still trying to do work on evaluating all of the above mentioned methods.

 ## Requirements